minimit/minimit-anima/README.md

 }
 ```

-If ie10 do strange things with the transform, just put the starting values on a anima with duration 10
+If ie10 do strange things with the transform, just put the starting values before on a anima with duration 10

 ``` javascript
 if(typeof document.body.style.msPerspective != "undefined"){ // ie10